DataDog/dd-trace-py/docs/advanced_usage.rst

 | :ref:`sqllite`         | ``DD_DBAPI2_ANALYTICS_ENABLED``  |
 +------------------------+----------------------------------+

-Where environment variables are not used for configuring the tracer, the instructions for configuring trace analytics is provided in the library documentation:
+Where environment variables are not used for configuring the tracer, the instructions for configuring app analytics is provided in the library documentation:

 * :ref:`aiohttp`
 * :ref:`django`